Conformal invariance and the Lundgren-Monin-Novikov equations for vorticity fields in 2D turbulence: Refuting a recent claim: Revealing and correcting the mistake in

 will invariantly transform the global constraint $\mathsf{E}_4$ \eqref{180201:2145} in line with $\mathsf{E}_1$.
 The associated infinitesimal constraint that will be induced as result then has the form

 which, if we seek for a symmetry transformation that is valid for {\it all} possible solutions $f_1$, is equivalent to the constraint \eqref{180201:1601}

-that now forces $c^{11}$ to be a constant,\footnote[2]{Another independent but equivalent argument that $c^{11}$ needs to be a constant is to recognize that the non-local determining equation \eqref{180202:1946} is living in a jet space where $\vx$ and $f_1$ are jet coordinates defined by the underlying symmetry analysis of the governing system \eqref{180130:2115}-\eqref{180130:2158}, i.e., a particular designed space where $\vx$ and $f_1$ are defined as independent coordinates: $\partial_{x^1}f_1=\partial_{x^2}f_1=0$.
-Then, in writing \eqref{180202:1946} out as $6c^{11}+\int d\omega(C-\xi^3_3)f_1=0$ (since $c^{11}$ by construction is independent of $\omega$) and by taking the spatial derivatives on both sides, one directly obtains the overall consistent result $c^{11}_1=c^{11}_2=0$, simply due to that $C$ and $\xi^3$ on the one side are independent functions of $\vx$ and on the other that $f_1$ is a jet variable with respect to $\vx$. --- On jet spaces in general, see e.g. \cite{Olver93}.} as already discussed before in the previous section due to that $\xi^3$, according to the rule \eqref{180201:2313}, is only a function of $\omega$ not depending on $\vx$.
+that now forces $c^{11}$ to be a constant,\footnote{Another independent but equivalent argument that $c^{11}$ needs to be a constant is to recognize that the non-local determining equation \eqref{180202:1946} is living in a jet space where $\vx$ and $f_1$ are jet coordinates defined by the underlying symmetry analysis of the governing system \eqref{180130:2115}-\eqref{180130:2158}, i.e., a particular designed space where $\vx$ and $f_1$ are defined to each other as independents: $\partial_{x^1}f_1=\partial_{x^2}f_1=0$.
+Then, by re-writing \eqref{180202:1946} as $6c^{11}+\int d\omega(C-\xi^3_3)f_1=0$ (since $c^{11}$ by construction is independent of $\omega$) and by taking the spatial derivatives on both sides, one directly obtains the overall consistent result $c^{11}_1=c^{11}_2=0$, simply due to that $C$ and $\xi^3$ on the one side are independent functions of~$\vx$ and on the other that $f_1$ is a jet variable with respect to $\vx$. --- On jet spaces in general, see e.g. \cite{Olver93}.} due to that $\xi^3$, according to the rule \eqref{180201:2313}, is only a function of $\omega$ not depending on $\vx$.

 As exercised in \cite{Grebenev17}, which again refers to \cite{Ibragimov02}, the determining equation \eqref{180202:1947} can also be derived alternatively by noting that the non-local determining symmetry equation \eqref{180202:1946} can be split with respect to group variable $f_1$ using variational differentiation.
 Since the bracketed term in \eqref{180202:1946} does not depend on $f_1$, taking the variational or functional derivative $(\delta/\delta f_1(\bar{\omega}))$ of this equation then leads to the same local result \eqref{180202:1947}: